Welcome to BarcodeAPI.org,

 $ curl --head https://barcodeapi.org/api/auto/abc123 ...
 X-RateLimit-Cost: 2 X-RateLimit-Tokens: 2032.40

-Should a client become rate limited, requests will result in a 429.
-Users must wait until new tokens are generated before additional requests will be served.
+Should a client become rate limited, requests to the server will result in a 429 error code indicating their rate limit is enforced.
+The caller must wait until new tokens are generated before additional requests will be served.

 $ curl --head https://barcodeapi.org/api/auto/abc123 HTTP/1.1 429 Too Many Requests ...
 X-Error-Message: Client is rate limited, try again later.